sally358/dpfe/README.md

 * mega drills. drill exports works, but we may or may not want to add a built-in driller.

 Don't expect any of this any time soon, only when i'll have inpiration and volition.
 Maybe november.
 Maybe january.
 Maybe around year 2030.
-Maybe I'll slip on a banana peel tomorrow and die and there will never be any updates.
+Maybe I'll slip on a banana peel tomorrow and die (again) and there will never be any updates.
 Who knows.

 ---